-Certain receivables from counterparties whose credit risks were significantly increased.
-The ECL was made on these counterparties specifically in prior years.
-Reversal of impairment loss amounted to HK\$468,000 (2020: impairment losses recognised of HK\$11,146,000) is recognised during the year.
+Certain receivables from counterparties whose credit risks were significantly increased in the past, ECL was made on these counterparties specifically in prior years.
+Reversal of impairment loss amounted HK\$78,000 (2021: impairment losses recognised of HK\$468,000) is recognised during the year.

-The credit risks on remaining other receivables and rental deposits are limited because the counterparties have no historical default record.
-The directors expect that the general economic conditions will not significantly changed for the 12 months after the reporting date.
+The credit risks on remaining other receivables and rental deposits are limited because the counterparties have no historical default record, the directors expect that the general economic conditions will not significantly changed for the 12 months after the reporting date.
 Therefore, the credit rating is considered to be low credit risk and the impairment loss under ECL model is measured on 12m ECL basis.
 Details of the quantitative disclosures are set out below in this note.